The representation of a real-world application, such as a mobile application, web application, web service, or rich client.

-Contextual advice on how to implement a certain requirement or task.
+Contextual advice on how to implement a certain requirement or Countermeasure.

 Interactive Application Security Testing (IAST).
 IAST tools employ DAST and SAST methods to examine applications for security weaknesses.
 Combining both strategies can help eliminate false positives and false negatives.

-A library task is a task that is managed by the SD Elements content library.
-See Library tasks for more information.
+A Library Countermeasure is a Countermeasure that is managed by the SD Elements content library.
+See Library Countermeasures for more information.
 It is normally added to a project when its Match conditions are satisfied by the survey.
 However, they can also be manually added to a project if needed.

-A set of rules that determine whether a Task, Problem, Amendment, or How-To is relevant to a project.
+A set of rules that determine whether a Countermeasure, Weakness, Additional Requirement, or How-to is relevant to a project.

 A new release is a new project that copies the same project settings as your current project.
 The intent of the "new release" function is to model the deltas between projects.
 See Create a release project for more information.

-This is also known as a Default task.
-See Default task for more information.
+This is also known as a _Default Countermeasure.
+See Default Countermeasure for more information.

 A stage in the process of completing a project.
 By default, SD Elements tracks four phases: Requirements, Architecture and Design, Development, and Testing.